sertchan/Discord-Scraper/README.md

 # ✨ Discord Guild Scraper ✨

-⭐ Dont Forget to give project a star!
+⭐ Dont Forget to give this wonderful project a star!
 For helping people who needs this tool!

 🔥 If this tool has been useful for you and saved your day, please feel free to thank me by buying me a coffee!